YourRoots Logo

 Children(s): Elsie Taylor, Ruth Taylor, Doris Taylor

 In 1869, Howard Hedley Taylor entered the world in Birmingham, Warwickshire, England, born to Alfred John Taylor and Emily McRae.
-Years later, Howard Hedley Taylor married Alice Maud Goldsmith, and the couple became parents to Elsie Taylor, Ruth Clare Taylor and Doris Marion Taylor.
-Howard Hedley Taylor died in 1918 in Semakh, Palestine.
+Howard Hedley Taylor married Alice Maud Goldsmith, and had children including Elsie Taylor, Ruth Clare Taylor, Doris Marion Taylor.
+Howard Hedley Taylor passed away in 1918 in Semakh, Palestine.

 Find more search results for Howard Taylor